freyam/freyam/README.md

 ### 🦁 Team Projects

+-   **Specifi ([`isb-forest-governance/Specifi`](https://github.com/isb-forest-governance/Specifi))** is an Android app that gamifies the classification of trees (it can be any object).
+It is an offline-first application with an intuitive user interface for ease of use.

+> Specifi was the first of the many apps I developed for ISB!

 -   **Barkley (A Discord Butler) ([`varshitakolipaka/Barkley`](https://github.com/varshitakolipaka/Barkley))** is a project Varshita ([`varshitakolipaka`](https://github.com/varshitakolipaka)) and I worked on to create a Discord bot that takes personal servers on Discord to a whole another level by providing a variety of features such as DM Style Tags, Message Sorter, Server Disguise, Tasklists, and more.
 We are still adding features when we feel like.

 > Varshita and I love Barkely so much!
 He was named after a dog butler from the famous show Modern Family.